Dr Raphael Bar, BR Consulting, Israel

 FDA requires as well in the Code of Federal Regulations (21 CFR Part 211.84), that sampling should be done upon statistical criteria.

 In the past the Military Standard 105 D was commonly used in the pharmaceutical industry, but this standard has been withdrawn and is now obsolete.
-Today, either the ISO Standard 2859:1-1999 or the ANSI Z1.4 are applied.
-These Standards are widely employed in various types of industries which are required by Regulatory Authorities to follow a statistically sound sampling plan.
+Today either the ISO Standard 2859:1-1999 or the ANSI Z1.4 are applied.
+These standards are widely employed in various types of industries which are required by regulatory authorities to follow a statistically sound sampling plan.

 This GMP Education Course is directed at all those employees from quality control units and production units in the pharmaceutical industry who are competent or responsible for sampling, testing and release of starting materials (APIs and excipients), packaging materials (primary and secondary) as well as finished pharmaceutical products.
 This course is also of interest to personnel from quality assurance and to those employees from API, excipient or packaging material suppliers who want to inform themselves about the requirements of the pharmaceutical industry on the testing of these materials.

 The course does not require prior knowledge in sampling and statistics.
-It teaches the participant how to use the multiple tables and plots of the Standard for designing a sampling plan.

 Regulatory and Compendial Requirements around Sampling

-- History of sample taking and sampling
+- Principles of sampling plans

-- Regulations: US GMPs, EU GMPs, WHO, PIC/S
+- Regulations: US GMPs, EU GMPs, WHO

 Statistical Sampling and Withdrawing a Sample

 - Sampling Attributes vs. sampling by variables